Constructive counterexamples to the additivity of minimum output R\'enyi entropy of quantum channels for all $p>1$: Introduction

 \subsubsection{Explicit constructions}

 Many constructions of highly entangled subspaces have been presented in the literature.
 An entangled subspace of maximum dimension was presented by Bhat~\cite{Bha06}.
 Later, maximum-dimensional subspaces avoiding the set of states of low Schmidt rank were presented in~\cite{CMW08}.
 The antisymmetric subspace is an entangled subspace, which was used in~\cite{grudka2010constructive} to construct quantum channels exhibiting subadditivity for $p>2$.
+We note that our subspace $\U$ is precisely the antisymmetric subspace of $\complex^a \otimes \complex^a$ when $d=1$.
 Further examples were recently presented in~\cite{szczygielski2024new}.

 Explicit constructions of highly entangled subspaces were also presented in~\cite{brannan2018highly} in the bipartite setting using the representation theory of free orthogonal quantum groups.
 Various properties of an associated class of quantum channels are analyzed in~\cite{brannan2020temperley}, along with a more general class of channels they call \textit{Temperley-Lieb} channels.
 In more details, the subspace they construct is an irreducible subrepresentation of the tensor product of two representations of free orthogonal quantum groups.
 A similar idea is also used to construct entangled subspaces in~\cite{nuwairan2013potential,al2014extreme} using representations of $\setft{SU}(2)$, although they only prove bounds on the entropy in very special cases, such as when one of the spaces has dimension $2$~(see~\cite[Section 2.4]{nuwairan2013potential} and~\cite[Remark 6]{brannan2018highly}).